bsullgrim/shipwall/README.md

 Each variant has a browser mock that impersonates the ESP32 (same `POST /frame` endpoint, draws to a canvas at http://localhost:8080 using the real `ship_sprites.h`).
 Run the matching pair — **the mock and service/simulator must be from the same variant**, since their frame formats differ.
+The register mock (`register_panel.py`) is also the reference the firmware layout is matched against, pixel position for pixel position.

 Live variant:
 ```bash